Foreign businesses who are interested in breaking into the Chinese market would be forgiven for wondering why WeChat is successful in China.

 WeChat, unlike many of its competitors, can be linked to your bank accounts and credit cards.

-Using a QR code system, users are able to pay for goods and services just by bringing up their 'wallet's' QR code on their screen, which is then scanned by the store to take payment from the related account.
+Using a QR code system, users can pay for goods and services just by bringing up their 'wallet's' QR code on their screen, which is then scanned by the store to take payment from the related account.

-It is also fascinating that users are able to transfer funds, for free usually, between each other, which is handy when splitting a bill for instance.
+It is also fascinating that users can transfer funds, for free usually, between each other, which is handy when splitting a bill for instance.

-This has revolutionised payments in China, which is around 5 years ahead of the West in this where contactless payments and new services such as 'Apple Pay' are only just becoming widespread in 2016.
-WeChat has been doing this for years!
+This has revolutionised payments in China, which is around five years ahead of the West in this field.
+Contactless payments and new services such as 'Apple Pay' are only now becoming widespread.
+In 2018, the total number of Apple Pay users is estimated to have touched 252 million.
+WeChat is still far ahead.

 Users may now use WeChat to:

-With a healthy bank balance and a smartphone equipped with WeChat, there is almost no reason to carry cash in China any longer, and paying through WeChat usually attracts no additional fee too!
+With a healthy bank balance and a smartphone equipped with WeChat, there is almost no reason to carry cash in China any longer, and paying through WeChat usually attracts no additional fee!

-Ability to post daily updates, taking the form of a blog post, video, infographic, or photos, to the subscription accounts
+- They get the ability to post daily updates, taking the form of a blog post, video, infographic, or photos, to the subscription accounts.

-Functionality for customers to pay for goods and services directly through their WeChat
+- There is functionality for customers to pay for goods and services directly through their WeChat account.

-Businesses with enough followers, more than 100,000, are allowed to purchase ads and promote their accounts, products, and services
+- Businesses with 100,000 followers or more are allowed to purchase ads and promote their accounts, products, and services

 Take that Facebook!

-WeChat is not only useful for users, but also allows businesses to tap it into its mighty user base of almost 700 million users, which is why we see it as an essential component of China company setup for foreign businesses.
+WeChat provides not only great functionality for users but also allows businesses to tap into its large base of over one billion, which is why we see it as an essential component of setting up your company in China.

-You do need to open a legal company in China such as a WFOE or Joint Venture in order to open a WeChat business account, and it is mainly in Chinese and so you may need local assistance to manage your business account (although you can publish content and pages in English if you like).
+You do need to open a legal company in China such as a WFOE or Joint Venture to open a WeChat business account.
+Remember that the primary language used in WeChat is Chinese and so you may need local assistance to manage your business account (although you can publish content and pages in English if you like).

 What do you think about WeChat?
 Is it a platform you'd want to set up along with your Chinese company?